Tywin Lannister, who dominates and demeans each of his children.

 Subverted as well when the Hound gives Arya a chance to show what swordplay she knows, and Needle bounces off his chestplate effortlessly.

 The long-awaited Oberyn and Mountain duel is a fascinating glimpse of this.
-Oberyn wears light armour and no helmet to give him speed, while the Mountain is a walking Tank covered in chainmail and metal helmet, Oberyn wields a very sharp spear that proves effective in piercing Gregor Clegane and he ends up defeating him and flat on the mat, he could have easily won had he not delayed the Coup de Grāce.
+Oberyn wears light armor and no helmet to give him speed, while the Mountain is a walking Tank covered in chainmail and metal helmet, Oberyn wields a very sharp spear that proves effective in piercing Gregor Clegane and he ends up defeating him and flat on the mat, he could have easily won had he not delayed the Coup de Grāce.

 When Renly asks Ned, "Tell me something: do you still believe good soldiers make good kings?" the older man remains silent.